Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 ![val_batch0_pred](https://github.com/Faryalaurooj/Vulnerable-Road-Users-Dataset/assets/138756263/28ab2e28-649c-42ed-abee-41ee5c7f7c15)

-## Requirements
+### Requirements

-## Dataset
+### Dataset

-For this project VisDrone2019 dataset is used as a baseline and a new customized dataset has been evolved specifically for VRUs which is in .txt format and can be used to train cutting-edge, state-of-the-art (SOTA) models like YOLO models for object detection tasks.
+For this project VisDrone2019 dataset is used as a baseline and a new customized dataset VRU_Dataset has been evolved specifically for VRUs (vulnerable road users) which is in .txt format and can be used to train cutting-edge, state-of-the-art (SOTA) models like YOLO models for object detection tasks.
 This dataset is labelled for 03 classes of VRUs namely :

-class 0-people(moving humans) and pedestrians(standing humans) both in one class class 1-tricycles and awning-tricycles class 2- Bicycles
+Class 0-people(moving humans) and pedestrians(standing humans) both in one class Class 1-tricycles and awning-tricycles
+Class 2- Bicycles

-Upon publication, this customized dataset will be made public.
+Upon publication, this customized VRU_Dataset will be made public.

 ## Quick Start

-(1) To run pretrained YOLOv5x , YOLOv7 and YOLOv8 models to generate VRUs detection, follow these steps:
+To run pretrained YOLOv5x , YOLOv7x and YOLOv8x models to generate VRUs detections and tracking, follow these steps:

-  Clone this repository into yolo_series_deepsort:
+ ### (1) Clone this repository into yolo_series_deepsort:

     git clone https://github.com/Faryalaurooj/Vulnerable-Road-Users-Dataset.git
     cd yolo_series_deepsort